 but as i said before i don’t understand how people can cover themselves head to toe in designer clothes… it seems to be part of a growing problem where the wealth divide (gap between rich and poor) is becoming larger in places like china/hong kong.

 I agree what the others said.
 Yes, in Asia there are so many black markets or fake brands here.
 You can find a Louis Vuitton bag for only $30 here or even cheaper.
 I guess they wear it because they just want to show off and proud of the brand.
 But sometimes I found that people who wear some brands are not always stylish as they think.
 Some girls could wear some Prada bag or Chanel purse but they still don’t look stylish since the bag is the only thing that looks stylish.
 I mean, being fashionable or not is seen from how the way the person feel comfort in her outfits.
 It’s not because you have some branded items and wear it in a package.
 And I think people here in Chictopia often seen wearing some thrifted items or even secondhand but they still look fabulous in it.
 Just be creative to mix and match.
-I think that’s all I can say.posted over 3 years ago
+I think that’s all I can say.posted almost 4 years ago

 I know that most people think Asians usually carry around fake bags just because most knock off items are made in China.
 This isn’t the case in Hong Kong.
 Just putting it out there.
 Materialism is high in Hong Kong, and fake bags are not an option.
 Though it is really annoying for little girls to carry around designer items their parents bought them.
 I worked hard for my designer pieces… what are you carrying it that Gucci/Louis Vuitton bag of yours, Barbies?
 When I was that age, I barely got the opportunity to shop for myself, and yet 12-16 year old HK girls wear more and carry more designer items than I own.
 You can look great in a $10 top, and if you can’t, well that $1000 bag isn’t going to save your outfit.
-I hate children of that age.posted over 3 years ago
+I hate children of that age.posted almost 4 years ago